 Exam UnitJanuary 30, 2023 The CACF is an anti-corruption certification that intends to assist participating institutions, universities, and professionals who wish to fight corruption wisely.
 CACF is often utilized to increase anti-corruption intelligence by middle and higher management professionals.
 The higher the degree of anti-corruption knowledge and abilities of the […]

-Mike J. MasoudMarch 17, 2026 This is Part 1 of a five-part series on where countries should start when corruption is widespread across institutions and economic sectors.
-This part addresses a basic but neglected reality: no country can fight corruption intelligently unless it first defines what it is trying to […]
+Mike J. MasoudMarch 31, 2026 This is Part 3 of a five-part series on where countries should start when corruption is widespread across institutions and economic sectors.
+If Part 1 argued that a country must define corruption clearly, and Part 2 argued that it must build the right institutional foundations, this part addresses […]

 The American Anti-Corruption Institute (AACI)